 This is certainly the case with the Crimson Clown whose image and milieu deserved more effort and creativity than was evident in his stories.
 I mean, just look at this guy.

-THIS is the disguise the stalwart hero, real name Delton Prouse, decided he’d use to strike a blow against boredom and the gangsters and ne’er do wells who preyed on the honest citizenry.
+THIS is the disguise the stalwart hero Delton Prouse decided he’d use to strike a blow against boredom and the gangsters and ne’er do wells who preyed on the honest citizenry.
 Talk about striking fear into the hearts of men!
 Many people don’t like bats, but a lot of folks don’t mind them.
-Same with spiders or other supposedly scary things, some don’t like them but many don’t care.
+Same with spiders or other supposedly scary things; some don’t like them but many don’t care.
 But everyone hates clowns!
 Nothing’s creepier than a guy who has a big red smile painted on his face but you can see that HE’S NOT SMILING UNDERNEATH.
 It’s one of nature’s warning signs.

-Even a crime-hardened gangster will have a shock if he were to go around the corner of his hideout to confront some freak in a red clown suit.
-That would give even the hardest boiled yegg pause and make him reconsider his line of work.
-And while the criminals in the Mcculley stories fear the Clown and the police for their part are attempting to hunt him down also, neither respond to the character with the atavistic revulsion and mind-bending bewilderment that he deserves.
+Think about it.
+Even a crime-hardened gangster will get the shock of his life if he were to go around the corner of his hideout where he felt he was safe, only to confront some freak in a red clown suit.
+That would give even the hardest boiled yegg reconsider his line of work.
+And while the criminals in the Mcculley stories fear the Clown, and the police for their part are attempting to hunt him down also, neither respond to the character with the atavistic revulsion and mind-bending bewilderment that he deserves.

-Any character that weird really deserves to have some baroquely strange stories.
+Any character as weird as the Crimson Clown really deserves to have some baroquely strange stories.
 Any hero with the cajones and possible brain damage to dress up as a clown to fight crime is extreme enough to pull out all of the stops.
 It’s all well and good to go out dressed in a cape and slouch hat and look all cool, but the Crimson Clown knew what’s really scary.